 16th April, 20160 Comments

-Written by: Neena Madhok, Life & Career Coach, ACC, MBA
+Written by: Neena Madhok, Life & Career Coach, ICF, MBA

 With the big decisions in life such as who we are going to marry and where we are going to live, most of us know that it is important to understand our needs and try to follow what feels true for us.
 But what about the smaller everyday decisions?
 How connected are we to our emotions and how aware are we of our needs?

 You know the drill - you made plans to go out with friends, but its been an exhausting week and you want nothing more than to be at home in front of the TV, but somehow you find yourself out at dinner, wishing you were home.

 Most of us spend so much time thinking about what we should be doing and what everyone else wants us to do that we end up never fulfilling our own needs.

 This has an major effect on our lives, we end up living an inauthentic way by saying yes when we really mean no, we don’t know what we need when difficult situations arise.
 We compromise constantly and then wonder why we are unhappy.